 Another down-side to dermarolling is the possiblitly of infection.
 Ultimately, you are piercing tiny holes in your skin, leaving it open and vulnerable to infection.
 If you share rollers, don’t clean your roller properly, or expose your skin to dirt and germs too soon after treatment, there is of course the possibility of infection.
 Make sure you protect your skin and undergo treatment in a clean, sterile environment to reduce the risks!

 At Cel, we’ve created a skin care range built to ultilize Stem Cell Technology, encouraging high cell turnover in the same way microneedling does.
 By using Stem Cells in your skincare you’re making sure you’re increasing the amount of collagen and elastin in your skin.
 By using microneedling alongside our products, your skin cells will experience a higher turnover, therefore keeping your skin youthful and encouraging dormant scars to heal.

-We recommend using a derma roller alongside our Stem Cell Face Mask.
-Once you have used the derma roller, apply the Stem Cell mask and leave for your skin to soak in the plant stem cells which encourage the production of collagen and help renew damaged cells.
+We recommend using a dermaroller alongside our fantastic, scientifically optimized Stem Cell Face Mask.
+Once you have used the derma roller, apply the Stem Cell mask and leave on for your skin to soak in the plant stem cells which encourage the production of collagen and help renew damaged cells.
 When used together, you can work to heal dormant scars and encourage youthful and plump skin effectively.

-If you don't fancy the so-called 'vampire facial', using our Stem Cell Sheet Masks works in a similar way to even out skin tone and boost collagen.
-When used together, you can give yourself the ultimate facial, but even the Sheet Mask will transform your skin after the first use!
+If you don't fancy the affectionately-termed 'vampire facial', our Stem Cell Face Mask works in a similar way to even out skin tone and boost collagen.
+When used together, you can give yourself the ultimate facial, but even the Sheet Mask can transform your skin after the first use!